-Yes 8: Does the product contain ingoing substances with phosphorous? 🗌 No If yes, send in calculation on phosphorous content O9: Does the product contain fragrances (incl. fragrance substan extracts)? ces in plant Yes 🗌 No If yes, have fragrances been handled in line with IFRA guidelines? www w.ifraorg.org Yes 🗌 No If yes, does the fragrance contain substances that are judged to be see hazard statement H317 and/or H334, or which is subject to declaration If yes, send in perfume specifications Yes 🗌 No If yes, does the fragrance contain following: Yes 🗌 No Cananga Odorata och Ylang-ylang oil 83863-30-3; 8006-81-3 Eugenia Caryophyllus Leaf / Flower oil 8000-34-8 Jasminum Grandiflorum / Officinale Myroxylon Pereirae Myroxylon Pereirae 8007-00-9; Santalum Album Turpentine oil Verbena absolute Cinnamomum cassia leaf oil/Cinnamomum zeylanicum, ext.
-If yes, send in perfume specifications If yes, send in perfume specifications If yes, does the fragrance contain HICC (CAS 31906-04-4), chloroatranol (CAS 57074-21-2), atranol (CAS 526-37-4) or benzyl salicylate (CAS 118-58-1)? 🗌 No O11: Does the product contain substances classified as environmentally hazardous with H410, H411 and H412?
-Please note that in order to assess classification, all available data must have been evaluated, including data in ECHA databases. 🗌 No If yes, state the amount (% by weight) per classification: O19 Packaging: Does the packaging have labels covering > 60 % of the surface of the packaging?
+8: Does the product contain ingoing substances with phosphorous? □ No If yes, send in calculation on phosphorous content O9: Does the product contain fragrances (incl. fragrance substances in plant extracts)? 🗌 No If yes, have fragrances been handled in line with IFRA guidelines? www w.ifraorg.org Yes 🗌 No If yes, does the fragrance contain substances that are judged to be sensitising with the hazard statement H317 and/or H334, or which is subject to declaration?
+If yes, send in perfume specifications 🗌 No If yes, does the fragrance contain following: Yes 🗌 No Cananga Odorata och Ylang-ylang oil 83863-30-3; 8006-81-3 Eugenia Caryophyllus Leaf / Flower oil 8000-34-8 Jasminum Grandiflorum / Officinale Myroxylon Pereirae Santalum Album Turpentine oil Verbena absolute Cinnamomum cassia leaf oil/Cinnamomum zeylanicum, ext.
+If yes, send in perfume specifications If yes, does the fragrance contain HICC (CAS 31906-04-4), chloroatra atranol (CAS 526-37-4) or benzyl salicylate (CAS 118-58-1)? nol (CAS 57074-21-2), Yes 🗌 No O11: Does the product contain substances classified as environmentally hazardous with H410, H411 and H412?
+Please note that in order to assess classification, all available data must have been evaluated, including data in ECHA databases. □ No If yes, state the amount (% by weight) per classification: O19 Packaging: Does the packaging have labels covering > 60 % of the surface of the packaging?
 Send in Calculation of label size compared to the surface of the packaging 🗌 No O20B: Is there any direct print on the container except for date codes, batch codes and UFI (Unique Formula Identifier)? 🗌 No